 The strict eligibility criterion is one of the reasons that inadequate plasma is available for existing patients.
 By the end of June 2020, the recovered patients in Delhi were around 63,000, around 21,000, two weeks ago, and about13,000 three weeks ago.

-What Tests are done before donating Plasma?
+What Tests are done before doing Plasma Therapy?

 - Serum protein and CBC,